 Everything has its pros and cons.
 While e-commerce offers many opportunities for brick-and-mortar stores, it also has some drawbacks.
 E-commerce is becoming more competitive than ever, which can easily be counter-productive if your business is late in updating the latest trends.
 For example, because business activities are virtual, everything can be out of control if you still follow traditional ways of management.

-Moreover, if you plan to operate your business online only, it can negatively affect your current sales from physical stores, as well as some loyal customers who don’t closely follow the online platforms.
+Moreover, suppose you plan to operate your business online only.
+In that case, it can negatively affect your current sales from physical stores, as well as some loyal customers who don’t closely follow the online platforms.

 For these reasons, the process of moving online should be assisted with careful planning and automation to minimize any future mistakes.
 Businesses are now using a point-of-sale (POS) system to balance between the physical and online stores, as well as monitor them at the same time in one place.
 If you plan to move your brick-and-mortar store to an online platform, we hope this advice might be helpful for you.